Syntactic Structures: Grammaticality

 The second chapter is titled "The Independence of Grammar".
 In it, Chomsky states that a language is "a set ... of sentences, each finite in length and constructed out of a finite set of elements".
 A linguist should separate the "grammatical sequences" or sentences of a language from the "ungrammatical sequences".
 By a "grammatical" sentence Chomsky means a sentence that is intuitively "acceptable to a native speaker".
 It is a sentence pronounced with a "normal sentence intonation".
 It is also "recall[ed] much more quickly" and "learn[ed] much more easily".

 Chomsky then analyzes further about the basis of "grammaticality."
 He shows three ways that do not determine whether a sentence is grammatical or not.
 First, a grammatical sentence need not be included in a corpus.
 Secondly, it need not be meaningful.
 Finally, it does not have to be statistically probable.
 Chomsky shows all three points using a nonsensical sentence "Colorless green ideas sleep furiously."
-He writes that the sentence is instinctively "grammatical" to a native English speaker.
-But it is not included in any known corpus at the time and is neither meaningful nor statistically probable.

 Chomsky concludes that "grammar is autonomous and independent of meaning."
 He adds that "probabilistic models give no particular insight into some of the basic problems of syntactic structure."